 Admission to the UNC School of Law is very competitive.
-The Office of Admission may receive as many as 3,500 applications for 250 seats.
+The Office of Admission may receive as many as 2,000 applications.
 Those who apply to Carolina Law are considered to be among the top students in North Carolina, the nation and the world.

 To be eligible for consideration, applicants must: